AdobeDocs/experience-manager-65.nl-NL/help/assets/video-profiles.md

 ### Een videoprofiel toepassen op specifieke mappen {#applying-video-profiles-to-specific-folders}

-U kunt een videoprofiel toepassen op een map vanuit het menu **[!UICONTROL Gereedschappen]** of vanuit de map **[!UICONTROL Eigenschappen]**.
+You can apply a video profile to a folder from within the **[!UICONTROL Tools]** menu or if you are in the folder, from the **[!UICONTROL Properties]**.
 In deze sectie wordt beschreven hoe u videoprofielen op beide manieren op mappen kunt toepassen.

 Mappen waaraan al een profiel is toegewezen, worden aangegeven door de naam van het profiel direct onder de mapnaam weer te geven.